BartoszDabek/bdabek.pl/_posts/personal-goals/README.md

 Personal Goals
 ==============

 Personal goals made open source.
-I want to say big THANK YOU to [una](https://github.com/una/personal-goals) for her personal goals repo that I can take pattern from and what made me motivate to work.
+I want thanks to [una](https://github.com/una/personal-goals) for her personal goals repo that I can take pattern from and what made me motivate to work.

 # Overarching Goals for 2018:
-1. Learn basic usage of VIM
+1. 💛 Learn basic usage of VIM
-2. Write mobile app to detect car crashes
+2. 📱 Write mobile app to detect car crashes
-3. Write engineering work
+3. ✏️ Write engineering work
-4. Learn design patterns
+4. 💚 Learn design patterns
-5. Learn data-structures
+5. 💙Learn data-structures
-6. Create presentation for new Windchill users
+6. 🌀 Create presentation for new Windchill users

 # [7/22/2018]